YogaYoga-222/Support_Vector_Machine/README.md

 - It uses **Linear SVM** to make predictions.
 - You can also give your own input (age, education, experience) and check the prediction in real time.

+### 3. `svm_purchase_predictor.py`

+- This program predicts whether a person will purchase a product or not.
+- It uses data like age, estimated salary, and whether they viewed the ad.
+- It uses Linear SVM to build the model.
+- The program also shows why someone is likely or unlikely to purchase (age, salary, ad viewed).
+- You can also give new input to check the prediction for a new person.

 ---

 ## Requirements